 Snacking on nuts instead of chips, crackers, and cookies is an easy way to give your diet a major upgrade.
 A 2013 randomized controlled trial conducted in Spain found that eating an ounce of mixed nuts daily as part of Mediterranean-style diet reduced the risk of heart attack, stroke, and death from heart disease by 28 percent.
 Nuts are rich in arginine, an amino acid needed to make a molecule called nitric oxide that relaxes constricted blood vessels and eases blood flow.
 They also contain vitamin E, folic acid, potassium, fiber, and other healthful nutrients.
 Because different nuts supply a different mix of nutrients, it’s a good idea to incorporate a variety of nuts into a healthy eating plan.

 Avocado is superfood because it owns a lot of nutrients and antioxidants, such as folic acid, Omega 3, magnesium, potassium, lutein and fibre.
-Avocado is rich in A, C, D, E, K vitamins and B Group vitamins too.
+And, avocado is rich in A, C, D, E, K vitamins and B Group vitamins too.
 And that’s not all as it owns an important presence of copper, manganese and iron.